Zywave/booster/src/_areas/design-system/developers/css-guide.md

 #### elements.scss

 `elements.scss` can be thought of as HTML elements, or more solidified objects and items.
-This includes stylings for tables (`thead`, `th`, `tr`), line breaks, links, etc.
+This includes stylings for tables (`thead`, `th`, `tr`), line breaks, hyperlinks, etc.

 <a href="https://gitlab.com/zywave/inner-source/booster/zui/-/blob/main/packages/styles/zui-app-styles/src/utility/elements.scss" target="_blank">View elements.scss file</a>